DaemonAlchemist/unstateless/README.md

 ### Event Listeners

 `unstateless` also provides the `useGlobal.listen` object for hooking into shared state changes.
 Whenever a shared variable is initialized or changes, any attached listeners will also run.
+For convenience, listeners can also be attached directly to custom hooks

 #### `type UpdateSpy<T> = (newVal:T, oldVal:T, index:string) => void`

 ---

 #### `useGlobal.listen.on:  <T>(state:ISharedState<T>, spy:UpdateSpy<T>) => void`
+#### `useMyVar.onChange(spy:UpdateSpy<T>)`

 This provides a hook into the shared state update process.
 Pass in a spy function to listen for state changes.
 This is especially useful for logging state changes or persisting values to an API.